jcawley5/architecture-center/docs/ref-arch/RA0000/readme.md

   - cloud
   - demo

-# IMAGE: Default is SAP logo.
+# IMAGE: Default is SAP Architecture Center logo.
-image: img/logo.svg
+image: img/ac-soc-med.png

 # TAGS: Tags are displayed at the bottom of the page.
 tags: